abrepo-org/abrepo/STRIPE.md

 object (e.g. imagine current users suddenly having their subscription changed.), and then transfer lookup key to keep application in sync.

+* This param doesn't transfer from test - needs to be reset via Stripe CLI.
+Make sure to look at --live examples below, using a permissioned `api_key`

 ---